woodrush/lambdalisp/README.md

 make run-repl
 ```
 The requirement for running this is `gcc`.
-This will build all the required tools and run LambdaLisp on the lambda calculus interpreter `clamb`,
+This will build all the required tools and run LambdaLisp on the lambda calculus interpreter `clamb`.
-presenting a REPL for interacting with LambdaLisp.
 When building `clamb`, Make runs `git clone https://github.com/irori/clamb` to clone `clamb`'s source code.

 The source code being run is [lambdalisp.ulamb](./bin/lambdalisp.ulamb),
 which is the lambda calculus term shown in [lambdalisp.pdf](lambdalisp.pdf) written in [binary lambda calculus](https://tromp.github.io/cl/Binary_lambda_calculus.html) notation.
-`clamb` automatically takes care of the previously described [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding)-based I/O to run LambdaLisp on the terminal.
+`clamb` automatically takes care of the string-to-lambda I/O encoding to run LambdaLisp on the terminal.
 Interaction is done by writing LambdaLisp in continuation-passing style,
 allowing a Haskell-style interactive I/O to work on lambda calculus interpreters.

-This also allows imperative programming on LambdaLisp with `read` and `print` such as in [read-print.cl](examples/read-print.cl).
+To run LambdaLisp on other lambda calculus interpreters, please see the Supported Lambda Calculus Interpreters section.

+### Playing the Number Guessing Game
 Once `make run-repl` is run, you can play the [number guessing game](./examples/number-guessing-game.cl) with:

 ```sh